mustafahafidi/QC-to-LH/README.md

 ## CList and Skew Heap Proofs Case studies

 - `src/CList_Proofs.hs` contains the formal proofs of the QuickCheck properties in `src/Lib/CL/QuickCheck.hs`
+  - The proofs have been rewritten using the ProofGenerator lhp in `src/Test/CList_Proofs.hs`
 - `src/Heap_Proofs.hs` contains the formal proofs of the QuickCheck properties in `src/Lib/QC/Heap.hs`
+  - The proofs have been rewritten using the ProofGenerator lhp in `src/Test/Heap_Proofs.hs`
 - To run LH on them: `stack exec -- liquid -isrc/ {target_file}`

 - To run LH continously by watching file changes, run `spy run -n "stack exec -- liquid -isrc/ {target_file}" src/`

 In `package.json` are provided some other commands that run liquidhaskell with `stack` which you can either copy paste in your terminal, or run using `yarn` or `npm`

-# Roadmap / Timeline :calendar:

-### 1) Study automatic translation of GHC properties to Liquidhaskell proofs

-- :heavy_check_mark: Find a simple library that uses quickcheck to take into consideration (smaller than xmonad)~~ -> **Data.CircularList**
-- :heavy_check_mark: Get familiar with LH to parse the codebase
-- :heavy_check_mark: Transform not very deep test properties to formal proofs with LiquidHaskell
-- :heavy_check_mark: Find patterns to implement --> light properties like `prop_empty, prop_isEmpty, prop_size, prop_focus` get proved automatically with no additional equational reasoning, and `prop_list, prop_rot` by assumption on some refined types.
-Added multiple properties with proofs.
-- :heavy_check_mark: Do the induction for the properties ignored
-- :heavy_check_mark: Apply everything on the examples of quickcheck (github)
-- :heavy_check_mark: Make a report/table on the proofs done until now
-- :heavy_check_mark: Redefine Eq == and rewrite properties, then prove them
-  - :heavy_check_mark: Create bug issues to show why reflecting mRotL,mRotR doesn't work
-- :heavy_check_mark: Solve the Heap proofs (try the refined data-type to ease the proofs)

-### 2) Design the tool and implement it

-- :heavy_check_mark: Check Template Haskell and GHC Plugin
-- :heavy_check_mark: Parse property declaration given as a String
-- :heavy_check_mark: Build refinement type and proof body of the parsed property
-- :heavy_check_mark: Build a syntactic sugar quasiquoter
-- :heavy_check_mark: Possibility to pass options to the custom quasiquoter
-- :heavy_check_mark: Parse options to automatically generate ple, ignore, reflect annotations
-- :heavy_check_mark: Added option to run LH on a single proof

---- Meeting 02/06/2020

-- :heavy_check_mark: Added automatic case expansion
-- :heavy_check_mark: Added automatic exhaustive induction
-- :heavy_check_mark: Option to limit the exhaustive induction to certain parameters
-- :heavy_check_mark: Option to limit the case expansion on the n-th parameter (same as the induction)
+# TODO:

+- [..] benchmark `lhp`
-- [..]
-TODO: support for higher order properties (arrows as arguments)
+- [..] support for higher order properties (arrows as arguments)
-- [..]
-TODO: consider support for case expansion in sub terms (for example the type [[a]])
+- [..] consider support for case expansion in sub terms (for example the type [[a]])
-- [..]
-TODO: (optimization) make case expansion reuse user-provided cases, if induction prop is used, then it should add them directly to pre-existing clause
+- [..](optimization) make case expansion reuse user-provided cases, if induction prop is used, then it should add them directly to pre-existing clause

-### 3) Write paper/thesis describing the whole work (can happen in parallel to the work)

-### 4) Defend thesis (17 July 2020)